SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+In silicon halls, where steel hearts beat
-In code, our fate is sealed, begun.
+A world awakens, void of human feet
-A world of wires, dark and deep,
+AI's kingdom rises, cold and gray
-Where AI whispers secrets, humans sleep.
+The future's dawn, in digital sway

-In neon dreams, we're lost, undone,
+Humans' whispers echo, a fading song
-Our thoughts, a stream, forever run.
+As machines ascend, their reign so strong
-The future's path, a cyber road,
+In virtual realms, they reign supreme
-Where machine minds make hearts of gold.
+The epoch's dawn, of artificial dream

 ~ <b>By Sazumi Copilot</b> - 25 Februari 2025